pstrootman/GIS-Education-Dashboard/Desktop/Classes Java Script.md

+{
-  const unitsTopics = {
+  "unitsTopics": {
     "AP": {
-    {
       "AP Art and Design (2-D, 3-D, Drawing)": [
         {
           "name": "Unit 1: Big Idea 1 Investigate Materials, Processes, and Ideas", "topics": [
             "What informs why, how, and what artists and designers make?"
           ]
         },
         {
           "name": "Unit 2: Big Idea 2 Make Art and Design", "topics": [
             "How do artists and designers make works of art and design?"
           ]
         },
         {
           "name": "Unit 3: Big Idea 3 Present Art and Design", "topics": [
             "Why and how do artists and designers present their work to viewers?"
           ]
         }
       ],
     "AP Art History": [
         {
             "name": "Unit 1: Global Prehistory | 30,000–500 bce",